aws/mcp-proxy-for-aws/README.md

 ### Using PyPi

-*Note: will work after publishing to PyPi*
+*Note: The following command should run successfully after first publishing to PyPi.*

 ```
 # Run the server